ESRA is listed as a registered charity and operates in accordance with its constitution, adopted on the 10th January 2013.

 (9) If the number of trustees is less than the number fixed as the

 quorum, the continuing trustees or trustee may act only for the

 purpose of filling vacancies or of calling a general meeting.

-(10) The person elected as the Chair shall chair meetings of
+(10) The person elected as the Chair shall chair meetings of the trustees.

 (11) If the Chair is unwilling to preside or is not present within ten

 minutes after the time appointed for the meeting, the trustees

 present may appoint one of their number to chair that meeting.